thomis/sensu-plugins-go/README.md

 ## Overview

 This project provides production-ready monitoring checks and handlers for Sensu, covering a wide range of services and system metrics.
-All plugins are compiled into a single compressedbinary for easy deployment.
+All plugins are compiled as individual executables and distributed in a compressed tar archive for easy deployment.

 ## Components